 Government Departments and Agencies

-- The President's Council on Bioethics
+- The President's Commission for the Study of Bioethics

-The purpose of this Council is to advice "the President on ethical issues related to advances in biomedical science and technology."
+The purpose of this Council is to advise "the President on ethical issues related to advances in biomedical science and technology."
 Topics of concern include cloning, stem cells, beyond therapy (enhancement), patenting human life, biotechnology and public policy, sex selection, . . .
 The site provides meeting agenda, transcripts, reports and background materials.

 - Genome.gov (National Human Genome Research Institute, National Institutes of Health)